 That immense feeling of satisfaction when you have completed a long checklist of tasks to-do.
 The simple pleasure of crossing off items that you have completed on your to-do list give you such a blissful positive feeling and motivators you even more.

 Positive results increase motivation.
-Everytime we experience even the smallest amounts of success, our brains release dopamine which gives us a feeling of pleasure which makes use eager to repeat the experience.
+Every time we experience even the smallest amounts of success, our brains release dopamine which gives us a feeling of pleasure that makes us eager to repeat the experience.

-Keeping track of daily tasks and complete tasks efficiently and quickly with far fewer mistakes allowing you to accomplish far more things in your day.
+Keeping track of daily tasks and completing tasks efficiently and quickly with far fewer mistakes allows you to accomplish far more things in your day.

 Let process automation and technology take over repetitive and recurring tasks as that is what they are great for and takes the pressure off of remembering.
 Giving way for more time to be creative which computers are not so great at.

 Having everything written down means you don't need to spend trying to remember important steps.